-The seminal work of Akl and Taylor [3] first proposes a solution for data access control based on cryptography.
+The seminal work of Akl and Taylor [1] first proposes a solution for data access control based on cryptography.
 Access controlled resources (data), users and cryptographic keys are mapped to a hierarchy of classes, represented by a directed acyclic graph.
 Data belonging to a given class is encrypted with the key associated to that class.
 The key generation scheme uses the homomorphic properties of modular exponentiation.
 It assures that a user, who is given the decrypting key of a class, can generate the keys of that class' descendants, and therefore access data mapped to descendant classes as well.
 On the contrary, the inverse - generating the key of a parent class - is unfeasible.
 However, the expensive operations used in the scheme (modular exponentiation) make this scheme unsuitable for a WSN environment.

-In [4], Chien proposes a much lighter key generation scheme, based on one way hash functions instead of modular exponentiation.
+In [8], Chien proposes a much lighter key generation scheme, based on one way hash functions instead of modular exponentiation.
 In addition, the author places a time bound on keys, introducing time periods: during each time period, a new key for each class of data is derived.
 However, this scheme suffers from a few drawbacks: first of all it requires tamper resistant devices, in order to store secret material used to derive keys.
 Second, similarly to Akl's scheme, it is impossible to revoke a user's access right to a lower class in the hierarchy.
-Finally, in [5], Yi showed an attack where, despite the tamper resistance requirement, a coalition of three user can access some secret class keys that they should not know according to Chien's scheme.
+Finally, in [15], Yi showed an attack where, despite the tamper resistance requirement, a coalition of three user can access some secret class keys that they should not know according to Chien's scheme.

-In [6], Tzeng proposes a time-bounded key assignment scheme for hierarchies.
+In [13], Tzeng proposes a time-bounded key assignment scheme for hierarchies.
 The computation of the keys however, involves particularly expensive Lucas function computation.
 This scheme is not suitable for resource-constrained WSN nodes due to the particularly expensive operations required for the computation of keys.

-In [7], Shehab et al. propose a mechanism to generate and distribute hierarchical keys.
-The mechanism presented in the paper, based on hashing as well, is somewhat more refined then the one we present in this paper, allowing for instance arbitrary hierarchies.
+In [11], Shehab et al. propose a mechanism to generate and distribute hierarchical keys.
 Although efficient and very well suited for WSN, this scheme has no time bound on keys, and therefore it is not ready to represent a fully flourished access control solution.

-In [8], and [9], Atallah and colleagues propose a general and efficient scheme to incorporate time bounds in existing management scheme.
+In [2], [3], Atallah and colleagues propose a general and efficient scheme to incorporate time bounds in existing management scheme.
 In addition, they show how to create a full-fledged hierarchical access control scheme with time capabilities.
 The scheme is elegant and efficient, relies just on one way hash functions, but - seen from a WSN viewpoint - requires a too elevated amount of public information in order to allow for efficient key derivation.